 Tired of watching frustrating graphs?
-This downward trend is a nightmare for any SEO specialist, agency, or company investing time and money in SEO.
+This downward trend is a nightmare for any SEO specialist, agency, or company investing time and money into professional SEO services.
 If you’ve spent tons of resources on your organic search campaigns but aren’t able to generate the desired results, you’ll know exactly how it feels.

 Since an entire SEO campaign is based on various experiments, having a decline is a common thing.
 Sometimes your experiments may work, and sometimes they may not.
 Never lose hope and just remember that it all can be fixed with a bit of work.